Grants Policy

 C. Conflict of Interest

 All potential conflicts of interest will be investigated and resolved by OTA staff and the RC Chair prior to proposal review assignments.
 Should additional/new conflicts come to light during the review process or anywhere during the execution of the work, the RC should be immediately notified in order to begin an inquiry and reconciliation process with the grantee.
-The RC reserves the right to suspend or terminate funding should the conflict fail to be resolved.
+The RC reserves the right to decline reviewing of application of identified conflict and be suspend or terminate funding should the conflict fail to be resolved.

 D. Research Misconduct